edespino/cloudberry-site/docs/performance/parallel-query-execution.md

 # Use Parallel Queries Execution

-This document introduces the usage scenarios, usage examples, restrictions, and common issues of parallel query execution in Cloudberry Database.
-When Cloudberry Database executes a query, multiple CPU cores are used to process a single query, thereby improving query performance.
+This document introduces the usage scenarios, usage examples, restrictions, and common issues of parallel query execution in Apache Cloudberry.
+When Apache Cloudberry executes a query, multiple CPU cores are used to process a single query, thereby improving query performance.
 The database dynamically adjusts the number of computing nodes (including the `SeqScan` operator) according to the data volume change.

 ## Applicable scenarios